 - Always verify the weight of the load before lifting.

-- Ensure the load is pushed all the way against the backrest.
+- Push the load all the way against the backrest.

-- Check the data plate for de-rated limits when using attachments.
+- Check the data plate for de-rated limits whenever an attachment is in use.

 Conclusion